 Nachman’s 2019 narrative short Hook Up 2.0 premiered at the Tribeca Film Festival.
 Hook Up 2.0 and her 2016 short The Final Show starring Marion Ross screened at dozens of festivals and won several comedy awards.

 In 2018 Nachman won best female director awards at both Cleveland International Film Festival and Seattle International Film Festival.

 Nachman’s 2015 film Batkid Begins was bought and distributed by Warner Bros./New Line Cinema.
 Previously she wrote, directed and produced the documentaries Witch Hunt, which was executive produced by Sean Penn and premiered at the 2008 Toronto International Film Festival; Love Hate Love, which premiered at the 2011 Tribeca Film Festival; and The Human Experiment, which screened at the Mill Valley and IDFA Film Festivals.
 She has won a number of awards over the course of her career, including three regional Emmy Awards, The Edward R. Murrow Award, and dozens of Jury and Audience Awards at film festivals.

 Nachman’s films have also been seen on various television networks, including MSNBC, The Oprah Winfrey Network and PBS.

-In 2017 Nachman was chosen to participate in the American Film Showcase where she traveled as a US envoy with the State Department as a part of this prestigious film diplomacy program.
+In 2017 and 2018 Nachman was chosen to participate in the American Film Showcase where she traveled as a US envoy with the State Department as a part of this prestigious film diplomacy program.